Repurposing or upcycling your clutter can be a satisfying way to get creative, save money, and breathe new life into items you no longer use.

 turn cake pans into a tiered organiser

-If you’ve got too many cake tins or yours are simply a bit worn out, they can easily be repurposed and used as a handy organiser.
+If you’ve got too many cake tins or yours are simply a bit worn out, they can easily be repurposed as a handy organiser.

-Whether you want to organise your cosmetics, herbs and spices, or random bits and bobs – your old cake tins could be the ultimate storage solution.
+Whether you’re looking to organise your cosmetics, herbs and spices, or random bits and bobs, your old cake tins could be the ultimate storage solution.

 8. Give old wooden furniture a makeover

-If you’ve got wooden furniture that’s looking a little tired or no longer matches your colour scheme, why not give it a makeover?
-Not only can this be much cheaper than buying new furniture, but it can be rewarding too.
+If you’ve got wooden furniture looking a little tired or no longer matches your colour scheme, why not give it a makeover?
+This can be cheaper than buying new furniture and rewarding, too.

 9. Turn tin cans into pretty pots